Why do US companies choose Ukraine over India, China, and Latin American Countries for offshore software development?

 There aren’t many, especially in terms of culture.
 Of course, we deal with different people and personalities, but an average Ukrainian developer is easy-going, responsible, and eager to learn.

 When it comes to English, Ukrainians obviously have different levels of language skills.
 Senior and mid-senior developers, however, are likely to have very good English.

 The average team size at Daxx is three to four developers.
-This number differs largely among our clients though: there are many cases where clients hire only one developer, but there are also teams with more than 30 engineers.
+This number differs largely between our clients though: there are many cases where clients hire only one developer, but there are also teams with more than 30 engineers.
 Everything depends on the client’s needs.

 Our average contract length is a year and a half.

 We try to foster a family culture in our Ukrainian offices, as developers spend a huge part of their life here (40 hours per week).
 At the same time, we encourage clients to think of their Ukrainian developers as a remote extension of their in-house team, and we promote the same ethic among our own personnel.
-I believe that the biggest Daxx's achievement is that we have a number of clients who have been with us for over five years, and they are happy clients, I have to say!
+I believe that the biggest Daxx's achievement is that we have a number of clients who have been with us for over five years, and they are happy clients, too!

 Most companies prefer to invite software developers to the US at the beginning of their cooperation to successfully onboard them into the team, but this could also happen after the start of the project.
 Such business trips normally last between two and four weeks.
-We cooperate with the American Chamber of Commerce to help with visas and paperwork on the developer side, so the entire preparation process only takes about two weeks on average.
+We cooperate with the American Chamber of Commerce to help with visas and paperwork on the developers' side, so the entire preparation process only takes about two weeks on average.

 The most important thing is to understand that building a remote team is a responsible job, and both parties — we and our clients — have to invest their time and effort into making this relationship successful and rewarding.
-I am absolutely positive that Daxx has enough experience to guide companies through this process.
+I'm absolutely positive that Daxx has enough experience to guide companies through this process.